How Do PublishPress Licenses Work?

 We recommend making a single site that controls and activates all licenses to prevent things getting unorganized, and forgetting which site activated which license.

-Site Licenses and Subdomains / Subfolders
+Subdomains / Subfolders

 PublishPress add-ons and support are provided using Site Licenses.
 That is not the same as a Domain License, so if you have multiple sites installed across subfolders and subdomains, each site will require a unique Site License.